Spencer Public Library

 The book’s bright and bold illustrations by Ashley Lukashevsky make it super engaging for kids, and the rhyming text keeps things fun while delivering an important message.
 It’s a great starting point for parents who want to have early conversations about race in an age-appropriate way.

 Even though Antiracist Baby is meant to promote positive values, it has been banned in some schools and libraries for addressing race and social justice.
-But that’s exactly what makes it such an important book—it encourages open conversations and helps raise thoughtful, compassionate kids.
+But that’s exactly what makes it such an important book.
+It encourages open conversations and helps raise thoughtful, compassionate kids.

 This is a great pick for parents, teachers, and caregivers looking to introduce kids to big ideas in a simple, engaging way.
 It’s a book that sparks important discussions while keeping things fun and accessible for little ones.